Kokonico/ObjLog/README.md

 # ObjLog
 > logging, Objectified

+## *EXPERIMENTAL BRANCH*

+This branch is for testing backporting the library to python 3.9.
+It is not guaranteed to be stable, and may not work at all.
+If you want to use this library in a project, please use a release version, or a tagged commit.

+if you do use this branch for your project, and it breaks things, that's on you, not me.

 ## Notice

 This repo is a living repository, and the master branch is not guaranteed to be stable.
 If you want to use this library in a project, please use a release version, or a tagged commit.